Principality of Lippe

-Lippe (later Lippe-Detmold and then again Lippe) was a historical state in Germany, ruled by the House of Lippe.
+Lippe (later Lippe-Detmold and then again Lippe) was a state in Germany, ruled by the House of Lippe.
 It was located between the Weser river and the southeast part of the Teutoburg Forest.
+It originated as a state during the Holy Roman Empire, and was promoted to the status of principality in 1789.
+During this period the ruling house split into a number of branches, with the main line residing at Detmold.
+During the Reformation, Lippe had converted to Lutheranism in 1538 and then to Calvinism in 1604.